wireservice/csvkit/docs/scripts/sql2csv.rst

     Execute an SQL query on a database and output the result to a CSV file.

     positional arguments:
-      FILE                  The file to use as SQL query.
-If both FILE and QUERY are omitted, query will be read from STDIN.
+      FILE                  The file to use as the SQL query.
+If FILE and --query are omitted, the query is piped data via STDIN.

     optional arguments:
       -h, --help            show this help message and exit --db CONNECTION_STRING
                             An sqlalchemy connection string to connect to a database.
       --query QUERY         The SQL query to execute.
-If specified, it overrides FILE and STDIN.
+Overrides FILE and STDIN.
       -e ENCODING, --encoding ENCODING
                             Specify the encoding of the input query file.
       -H, --no-header-row   Do not output column names.